DFE-Digital/apply-for-teacher-training/app/views/content/online_chat_privacy_notice.md

 - how long we keep your personal data for
 - what rights you have under the lawful basis we’re relying on

+Online chat support is an optional service we provide to teacher training providers who process applications using ‘Manage teacher training applications’ or its API.

-We use Zendesk software to store and process this data.
+We use Zendesk software to offer the online chat, store and process data.
 This means that Zendesk is our data processor.

 ### The lawful basis for processing your personal data

 Under the data protection legislation we need a lawful basis for processing your personal data.

-The lawful basis we are relying on is public interest.
+The lawful basis we are relying on is public task in the public interest.

 ### The personal data we collect for online chat